schibsted/spid-tech-docs/resources/articles/authentication.md

    (used to extract and remove the credentials from the URI) will execute first.

-### Protect your local session, SchAcc code and token
+### Protect your local session, Schibsted account code and token
-- SchAcc code AND user token must NEVER be embedded in your application urls, passed beyond your application's redirect uri or stored in cookies.
+- Schibsted account code AND user token must NEVER be embedded in your application urls, passed beyond your application's redirect uri or stored in cookies.
 - Your session ID should never be visible in an URL.

 ### Mobile development